Sign in

 Depending on where and how you use it, white quartz can come with downfalls.
 Here are some considerations which may steer you towards a different material or color for your renovation project:

-• The plastic-like resin binders found in quartz are susceptible to warping or melting, so it’s essential to use hot pads, trivets and coasters every time you place a hot piece of cookware or dish on a quartz countertop.
+• The plastic-like resin binders found in quartz are susceptible to warping or melting, so it’s essential to use hot pads, trivets, and coasters every time you place a hot piece of cookware or dish on a quartz countertop.

 • With installation costs factored in, quartz can be one of the more expensive surfaces.
 If you’re on a set budget, you might consider using remnants of quartz – or limiting its use to a main attraction like your kitchen island and mixing in another material for the rest of the surfaces.

-• While quartz’s nonporous surface resists staining, discoloration is still possible.
+• While quartz’s nonporous surface resists stains, discoloration is still possible.
 Imperfections may be particularly noticeable on white quartz, whereas darker hues will better disguise any flaws.
 In any case, it’s key to clean up spills ASAP to prevent set-in stains or a dulled finish.

 • Heavy disinfectants like bleach and ammonia – as well as textured scrubbers – can damage quartz.
 Luckily, warm water and mild dish soap on a soft sponge should be sufficient to tackle most messes.